Lab: Hacking an android device with MSFvenom [updated 2020]

 Once the following setup is confirmed without error, then we are ready.

-NOTE: This lab is for education purposes only.
+Authorized lab use only: This lab is for educational purposes only.
+Perform these steps only in a controlled lab environment using systems you own or have explicit permission to test.
 The author and/or Infosec are not responsible for any illegal activity performed by the user.
 Kindly type commands instead of copy/paste in order to replicate the lab.

 In this lab, we are using Kali Linux and an Android device to perform mobile penetration testing.
 Kali Linux is one of the Debian-based operating systems with several tools aimed at various information security tasks such as penetration testing, forensics and reverse engineering.
 Kali Linux is one of the most-used operating systems for penetration testing.